jfeinbaum/PyQtWorldCapitalsQuiz/README.md

   2. Run `python wcg.py` to start the application.
   3. Guess the capital of each randomly selected country until the entire table is filled.

-`countriescapitals.txt` is the answer key and includes alternate spellings.
+`countriescapitals.txt` contains the answer key with alternate spellings.
 Answers are case insensitive.